-The City of Johannesburg and The Department of Transport commissioned the public installation as a tribute to the bus boycotts from the apartheid era.
+The City of Johannesburg and the Department of Transport and commissioned the public installation as a tribute to the bus boycotts.

 Tribute is also paid to the architecture, people, cultures, noteworthy geographic points as well as the transformation off transport that this part of the road supported over the the development and growth of Johannesburg city.
 The wall is approximately 3000 square meters in total.

 Trinity Sessions asked Mein163 to round up a team of local artists.
 The list of contributing artists include: Anser91, BreezeYoko, Dredr, Mr. Ekse, FiyaOne, Jestr, Mars, Maja Maljevic, Mein163, Page33, Plank, Sandile Radebe, Vivien Kohler, Zesta.

 Numerous workshops were coordinated over 4 months, during the the designs phases, to reach out to the public and make the project as inclusive and engaging as possible.

 The Unity Murals team were appointed projects administrators, being responsible for design coordination and material procurement to artist and volunteer management to final snags and sign off.